400 credit points

 Please see the attached policy here for further information on how the results from the Multi Mini Interviews are applied to MD applications

-All GEMSAS domestic applicants and International applicants who successfully pass the MMI will have the interview results combined with their GPA and GAMSAT results (with equal weighting) to achieve their course application ranking.
+All GEMSAS domestic applicants and International applicants who successfully pass the MMI will have the interview results combined with their GPA and GAMSAT results to achieve their course application ranking.
 All guaranteed entry applicants must pass the MMI, and meet any other requirements of their guarantee.

 Assessment of prerequisite subjects

 In order to ensure that applicants have met the prerequisites for entry prior to finalising their application via the GEMSAS Online Admission System applicants are recommended to have their subjects assessed as early as possible.
 Please visit MDHS Health Hub prerequisites for further details.

 This is information for prospective graduate students regarding the Doctor of Medicine.
 Applicants interested in undergraduate study can find information here.
 Course intake is dependent upon several factors including Government funding.
 However, these figures are indicative of intakes for future years.

 The Melbourne Medical School has approximately 345 places available for the Doctor of Medicine course, comprising 250 Commonwealth Supported Places (CSP) for Domestic students (Australian citizens, Australian permanent residents & NZ citizens) and up to 95 Full Fee Domestic and International places.